Criminal Justice Reform Clinic

 - Prerequisite: none

-- Evaluation Method: Credit/no credit based on written work competed in the course
+- Evaluation Method: Credit/no credit based on written work completed in the course

 - Capstone: no